SPACEMAN AFRICA JUST RELEASED A NEW ALBUM AND WE'RE PRETTY NOSEY OVER HERE AT WIZARD WATER, WE THOUGHT WE'D DIVE RIGHT IN.

 SINGLE NAME IS - SINK RICE LISTEN HERE

 Introducing Spaceman Africa, the comedic force of nature from Canberra, Australia!
 Known for blending rock music with laugh-out-loud comedy, Spaceman Africa and his four-piece band, Spaceman Africa the Musical, deliver a unique and entertaining experience they call Rock & Lol.
 With witty wordplay, tongue-in-cheek lyrics, and catchy melodies, their music transports you to the most ridiculous moments of life.
 Whether serenading you with a ballad about offending the Hamburg cricket team or rocking out about the perils of spray painting in the dark, Spaceman Africa guarantees a show that leaves you questioning whether you're at a rock concert or a comedy show.
+This is a paid collaboration with Spaceman Africa.

 TRACK REVIEW